Italian Cycling Tours Ride Difficulty

 We’ll help you get to the right level

-A’QTO trips are designed for cyclists.
-All of our trips are physically challenging, but some more so than others.
-Our Italian Trips, Weekend Escapes and Adventures in Australia are all designed to take you “past your usual level” on the bike, and then provide great rewards off the bike.
+A’QTO cycling tours are designed for cyclists.
+All of our trips are physically challenging, with some more so than others.
+Our Italian Cycling Tours and Australian Weekend Escapes are all designed to take you “past your usual level” on the bike, and then provide great rewards off the bike.

-We will support you every step of the way, with guides with local knowledge, mechanical and first aid experience, and a support car always follows the group.
+We will support you every step of the way, with guides with local knowledge, mechanical and first aid experience, and a support car always following the group.
 We will often break into two groups if required, but you will always have a guide and/or follow car with you and a GPS with routes loaded in.

-A’QTO Travel trips may include terrain that you may not be used to cycling on day to day.
-On our weekend escapes and on some of our Italian adventures, there is a small component of gravel, which helps us stay on the quiet country roads and explore the road less travelled.
-Of course, some cycling tours including our L’Eroica Italian Cycling Tour and our Steel and Gravel Adventures are all about the gravel.
+A’QTO cycling tours may include terrain that you may not be used to cycling on day to day.
+On our weekend escapes and on some of our Italian cycling tours, there is sometimes a small component of gravel, which helps us stay on quiet country roads and exploring the road less travelled.
+Of course, some cycling tours including our L’Eroica Italian Cycling Tour and our Steel and Gravel Adventures in Australia are all about the gravel.